Advice

 • This form of gambling offers pathetic payout percentages to the player.
 (Around 90%)

-Stats from Productivity Commission report 2002
+(Stats from Productivity Commission report 2002)

-Poker Machines, commonly known as Pokies (and only very loosely based on the actual game of poker), are now sadly one of the most prevalent froms of interactive gambling in Australia.
+Slot Machines or Poker Machines, commonly known as Pokies (and only very loosely based on the actual game of poker), are now sadly one of the most prevalent froms of interactive gambling in Australia.
 The statistics above show the sort of menace these insidious machines have become.

 Note: If you or someone you know is a poker machine player please visit our page on Virtual Poker Machines for a possible way to break the financial grip of this habit.